bottlerocket-os/bottlerocket/README.md

 Bottlerocket is a free and open-source Linux-based operating system meant for hosting containers.

 If you’re ready to jump right in, read one of our setup guides for running Bottlerocket in [Amazon EKS](QUICKSTART-EKS.md), [Amazon ECS](QUICKSTART-ECS.md), or [VMware](QUICKSTART-VMWARE.md).
+If you're interested in running Bottlerocket on bare metal servers, please refer to the [provisioning guide](PROVISIONING-METAL.md) to get started.

 Bottlerocket focuses on security and maintainability, providing a reliable, consistent, and safe platform for container-based workloads.
 This is a reflection of what we've learned building operating systems and services at Amazon.